 Wild, Niederreiter agree to 5-year, $26.25 million contract

-ST. PAUL, Minn. -- The Minnesota Wild have agreed to terms with right wing Nino Niederreiter on a five-year, $26.25 million contract.
+ST. PAUL, Minn.
+(AP) The Minnesota Wild have agreed to terms with right wing Nino Niederreiter on a five-year, $26.25 million contract.

 The Wild announced Sunday their deal with the restricted free agent, who established career highs last season with 25 goals, 32 assists and a plus-17 rating among several other categories.
 The 24-year-old Swiss star was one of four players to appear in every game for the Wild last season.